Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Model evaluation

 Each model then receives an image and a user prompt as input.
 The user prompt is: ``Please describe the image.
 Your description should include information about people, construction equipment, and material stockpiles.
 Do not make assumptions, be concise, and describe facts only.
 Please describe with only one paragraph."

-We conduct queries with GPT4V, GPT4o, and LLaVA 13B in a 5-shot setting.
-For GPT-4 models, which support inputting multiple images within a single conversation, we provide five images along with their corresponding human-annotated captions as example prompts before testing the model with the testing image.
+We conduct queries with GPT4V, GPT4o, Gemini-2.5-VL and LLaVA 13B in a 5-shot setting.
+As demonstrated by previous work on in-context learning \cite{Min2022InContextLearning}, few-shot prompting has a limited impact on the underlying knowledge of large pre-trained models.
+Nevertheless, few-shot examples can improve performance by encouraging more consistent and well-structured outputs.
+Accordingly, in this study, few-shot examples are not used as teaching signals for task adaptation or performance enhancement.
+Instead, they serve as format-conditioning templates to guide the models toward consistent output structures, thereby boosting performance with more homogeneous response styles.
+The five few-shot examples are randomly sampled from the training set to avoid information leakage from the test set.
+For GPT-4 and Gemini models, which support inputting multiple images within a single conversation, we provide five images along with their corresponding human-annotated captions as example prompts before testing the model with the testing image.
 For LLaVA models, however, only one image can be inputted per conversation.
-Therefore, we input five captions without corresponding images for in-context learning, inspired by \citeN{Alayrac2022flamingo}.
+Therefore, we input five captions without corresponding images for in-context learning, inspired by \cite{Alayrac2022flamingo}.

 The workflow of the task and evaluation scheme is presented in Figure \ref{fig:image captioning workflow}.
-For GPT models, we use a single seed due to inference cost.
+For GPT and Gemini models, we use a single seed due to inference cost.
 For open-source models, we employ five different seeds, and all reported results represent the average across these five seeds.
 The model's hyperparameters are set as follows: temperature=0.2, top\_p=1.0, max\_token=1024, chosen because they are either default values or closely resemble them for the employed models.

 The evaluation metrics used for the image captioning task are: SPICE, CIDEr-D, METEOR, BERTScore, and CLIPScore for their wide usage in evaluating machine-generated image captions and superior correlation with human judgment\footnotemark.